Volleyball: Party over for U.S., Russia march on

 It was a bitter disappointment for American captain Clayton Stanley, top points scorer in his side's gold run in Beijing.

-"They turned it up a notch and we turned it down," he told reporters.
+"They turned it up an notch and we turned it down," he told reporters.
 "We worked four years for this, it's kinda tough."

-Three-times world champions Italy are looking for their first Olympic title, while Brazil are aiming to recapture the crown they won in Athens, beating the Italians, before losing to the U.S. in the final in Beijing four years ago.
+Three-times world champions Italy are looking for their first Olympic title, while Brazil are aiming to recapture the crown they won in Athens before losing to the U.S. in the final in Beijing four years ago.

 They were clinical against Argentina, their fierce continental sporting rivals.